hbrunie/tvm_ttile/ttile/README.md

 ## Different use option

+We have different options to use [TTile](https://hal.archives-ouvertes.fr/hal-03149553), we can use:

-* With an external Library
+* An external Library
-* With tensorize
+* Tensorize
-* With AutoTVM
+* AutoTVM
+* Module